keu/docs/software_versioned_docs/version-0.25/third-party-ingress-controllers.md

 Additionally, all of the following must be true:

 - Your ingress controller must service ingresses from the Astronomer Platform namespace, as well as all namespaces that host Airflow.
-- Ingresses should work in newly created namespaces prior to installing Astronomer Enterprise.
+- Ingresses should work in newly created namespaces prior to installing Astronomer Software.
-- Your third-party ingress controller must be able to resolve the DNS entries associated with your Astronomer installation.
+- Your third-party ingress controller must be able to resolve the DNS entries associated with your Software installation.
 - Your third-party ingress controller must support SSL connections on port 443 and must present a certificate valid for all of the following hostnames:

     - BASE_DOMAIN